-After Zomato, now Swiggy takes action against customer for refusing food from non Hindu delivery boy
+After Zomato, now Swiggy takes action against customer for refusing food from non-Hindu delivery boy

 Telangana, Oct 26: A police complaint has been filed against a customer of a food delivery app for allegedly refusing to accept food from a delivery boy as he was a Muslim.
 The complaint has been filed by the delivery agent working for an online food ordering platform on Friday.